-Each machine that uses a machine identity is configured to use certain ciphers, such as Advanced Encryption Standard (AES).
+Each machine that uses a machine identity is configured to use ciphers suites, or sets of instructions on how to secure a network through TLS, such as Advanced Encryption Standard (AES).
 With advancements in technology, the strength and weaknesses of a cipher is often relative.
 It depends on factors, such as client compatibility, key size, faulty random number generators, cipher vulnerabilities, and including side channel attacks.

 New vulnerabilities are regularly found in protocols like SSH and TLS.
 To reduce the chance of compromise, ensure that you’re using only approved protocol versions.
 For example, a critical vulnerability was found in the TLS heartbeat extension of the popular cryptography library OpenSSL.
 Dubbed Heartbleed, this vulnerability required all impacted certificates to be replaced with those using an updated protocol.